 Several legal avenues exist:

 Even for your own home, if external negligence contributed—like a neighbor's unsecured firearm storage—you can claim.
-Property owners must mitigate foreseeable risks; failure breaches duty.
+Property owners must mitigate foreseeable risks; failure to do so breaches duty.

 The terror of bullets hitting your home causes severe distress.
 Courts award for therapy, relocation, and lifestyle changes.

-Recurring shootings create private nuisance, allowing injunctions and damages.
+Recurring shootings create a private nuisance, allowing injunctions and damages.

 Building topical authority, these claims parallel personal injury suits against shooters, as detailed in specialized resources like Shooting Victims Lawyer: Can I Sue for Being Shot?.
-Our expertise stems from handling similar matters, emphasizing comprehensive evidence gathering.
+Our expertise stems from handling similar matters and emphasizes comprehensive evidence gathering.

 Success hinges on evidence.
 Immediately:

-Expert witnesses, like forensic ballistics analysts, reconstruct events, proving intent or negligence.
-Insurance adjusters often undervalue claims; legal representation counters this effectively.
+Expert witnesses, like forensic ballistics analysts, reconstruct events to prove intent or negligence.
+Insurance adjusters often undervalue claims; legal representation effectively counters this.

 Damages categories include: